 Businesses Closed for the Holiday

-Closed for 2 to 3 Weeks
+Closed for 2 – 3 Weeks

 - Some small, family-run restaurants and shops whose owners close up and return to their hometowns

-Closed for About 7 days
+Closed for ~ 7 Days

 - Business offices

-Closed for 2 to 3 days
+Closed for 2 – 3 Days

 - Post offices

-Traveling in China Over Chinese New Year
+Traveling in China

 Travel Booking Advice

-Where to See Fireworks on New Year's Eve
+Fireworks on Chinese New Year's Eve

-At midnight, you'll feel like you're in the middle of a Steven Spielberg war movie as you'll hear firecrackers popping and rockets shooting in every direction.
 After you've enjoyed the view for a few minutes, take a walk and experience Chinese New Year at street level.
 Get an up close spot for the lion and dragon dances performed during special occasions.